Birds in Kruger National Park – Winged Wonders

 Brown-Hooded-Kingfisher_Birds of Kruger National Park

-We watched this African fish eagle deliver half a catfish to its solitary chick in its nest.
-It then flew a distance away to enjoy the remaining half of the spoils.
+The image below is the parent that had just delivered half a catfish to its solitary chick at its nest, then flew a short distance away to enjoy the remaining half of the spoils.

 Fish-Eagle-with-half-catfish-in-tree_Birds in Kruger National Park